-Prior to OpenAccess, Karen founded several executive search agencies leading tech practices and advising on inclusive workplace strategy, recruitment and retention practices and leadership development.
+Prior to OpenAccess, Karen founded several executive search firms leading tech practices and advising on inclusive workplace strategy, recruiting and onboarding, and leadership development.
 Her work has fueled the startup ecosystem and contributed to the growth of some of the most influential companies in the world including Cisco, Google, IBM, and Microsoft.
 Prior to executive search, Karen held sales and services leadership roles for several venture-backed startups bringing emerging technologies to market.

 A tireless advocate for economic opportunity for women and underrepresented populations in tech, she has pioneered multi-million dollar public/private partnerships between industry leaders and major institutions including the Kapor Center for Social Impact, California Community Colleges and the California Workforce Development Board.
 She is an active advisor on Tech Apprenticeship Programs.

 Karen is privileged to be an advisor in the areas of allyship, entrepreneurship, and mentorship.
 She credits her lifelong independence, resilience and grit to those who encouraged her to "swing for the fences” at the age of 8 as the first girl integrating boys little league baseball.

 Karina is a recognized DEI leader committed to gender equity in the workplace.
 With more than fifteen years of experience working at the highest levels of government, she brings an extensive network of senior executives and government leaders to OpenAccess.